HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Why We Like It

-Some Folks are considering the installation of a Gas Fireplace but do not have an existing chimney/mantle/fireplace to place a gas log insert.
+Some buyers are considering installing a gas fireplace but do not have an existing chimney/mantle/surround to highlight a gas log insert.

-For those buyers, The Duluth Forge DFS-300R-4AS gas fireplace offers a stylish, complete Built-In fireplace with zero clearance required (mounts directly against the wall), allowing you to surface mount the unit to the wall.
+For those buyers, the Duluth Forge QEB-100 gas fireplace with mantle and wood surround offers a stylish, complete “Vent-Free” Built-In fireplace with zero clearance required (it mounts directly against the wall), allowing you to surface-mount the unit to the wall.

 Duluth offers dual-fuel technology: it can burn either Natural Gas or Propane fuel, depending on your availability.

-This Duluth gas fireplace is a complete package – with a full mantle and surround and is vent-free.
-As with all gas fireplace inserts, you will need gas and electrical lines installed by a professional.
+This Duluth gas fireplace is complete with a full mantle, surround, and vent-free.
+As with all gas fireplace inserts, a professional will install gas and electrical lines.

 Specs